hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 [Sleuth](http://pachterlab.github.io/sleuth/) is a fast, lightweight tool that uses transcript abundance estimates output from pseudo-alignment algorithms that use bootstrap sampling, such as Sailfish, Salmon, and Kallisto, to perform differential expression analysis of gene isoforms.

 To analyze the differential expression of gene isoforms, it is expected that RNA-Seq reads will often align to multiple isoforms of the same gene.
-Therefore, **multimapping reads cannot be ignored** to properly determine abundances of genes isoforms.
+Therefore, **multimapping reads cannot be ignored** to properly determine abundances of gene isoforms.

 Due to statistical procedure required to assign reads to gene isoforms, in addition to the random processes underlying RNA-Seq, there will be **variability in the abundance estimates** output from the pseudo-alignment tool [[2](https://rawgit.com/pachterlab/sleuth/master/inst/doc/intro.html), [3](http://biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf)].
 For example, if we performed multiple technical replicates and estimated abundances for gene isoforms, the abundance estimates for the technical replicates would exhibit variability greater than expected.
 Therefore, we would need technical replicates to distinguish technical variability from the biological variability.